 Top Wilson Tennis Racquets

 RF in the racquet’s name is for Roger Federer, who worked with Wilson to design this racquet.
 But it’s also a small racquet, at only 97 sq. inches.
 But it racquet has everything – feel, power, and control.
 This is a great racquet for intermediate to advanced players who like to take big cuts at the ball.
 Wilson Pro Staff RF 97 is one of the best racquets on the market for volleying.

-97-inch sq. head size may be too small for some but the racquet makes it up with power, feel and stability.
+97-inch sq. head size may be too small for some (especially beginners) but the racquet makes it up with power, feel and stability.
 You can hit huge serves easily with this racquet.
 At 12.6 oz unstrung, this racquet is on the heavier side.
 For some players, the weight of the racquet may take its toll on their arm after a couple of hours play.

 The racquet allows you to hit penetrating shots from the baseline and crisp volleys at the net.
 It’s not surprising that a lot of top pros use this racquet.

 Because of its big size, it’s not used by professional tennis players.
 But the big sweet spot will help you hit the ball off the center of the racquet more often.
-Amateur players will appreciate this longer (27.5 inches) than a standard racquet and that gives you extra leverage and reach.
+Amateur players will appreciate this longer (27.5 inches) than a standard racquet because it provides extra leverage and reach.
 The racquet gives you good power to hit from the baseline.
 The racquet has surprisingly good control given its specs.

 This is one of the best Wilson racquets you will find.
 It’s affordable, lightweight but still gives you plenty of power and control.